SystemsApproach/private5g/software/directory.rst

 Aether is assembled from multiple components spanning several Git repositories.
-These include repos for different subsystems (e.g., SD-Core, SD-RAN), but also for different stages of the development pipeline (e.g., source code, deployment artifacts).
+These include repos for different subsystems (e.g., AMP, SD-Core, SD-RAN), but also for different stages of the development pipeline (e.g., source code, deployment artifacts).

-This section identifies all the Aether-related repositories, with the OnRamp repos (enumerated at the end) serving as the starting point for a user that wants to come up-to-speed on the rest of the system.
+This section identifies all the Aether-related repositories, with the OnRamp repos listed at the end serving as the starting point for a user that wants to come up-to-speed on the rest of the system.

 Source Repos
 ~~~~~~~~~~~~~~~~

-Source code for Aether and all of its subsystems is distributed across
+Source code for Aether and all of its subsystems can be found in
-multiple repositories:
+the following repositories:

 * Gerrit repository for the CORD Project
   (https://gerrit.opencord.org): Microservices for AMP, plus source